Action Research

 Success through Research

-Ongoing integration of the latest findings of consciousness development and active research, connected to the global consciousness community.
+Ongoing integration of the latest findings of consciousness development and active research, in constant connection with the global consciousness community.

 Integrated processes